wesleyegberto/java-virtualthreads-chat/README.md

 Using virtual threads, the server does the same: for each client it will create a new virtual thread.
 But, the advantage is that the each client won't need a OS process.

-It will only use a OS process when it is performing CPU-bounded work, but in a chat application the most work is IO-bounded.
+It will only use a OS process when it is performing CPU-bound work, but in a chat application the most work is IO-bound.

 Using JVM, we can see in the Monitor tab that the amount of threads is much lower then before.
 And in Thread tab, we can see the ForkJoinPool threads that were created to handle the virtual thread work.